jreyesr/jreyesr.github.io/content/posts/terraform-declarative-api-management-1/index.md

 ---
-title: "Coopting Terraform into generic API management"
+title: "Coopting Terraform into generic API management, Part 1"
 date: 2023-06-02T20:06:15.000-05:00
 summary: "This article explores the usage of Terraform as applied to the problem of configuring generic APIs (i.e., those not related to cloud infrastructure).
 The motivation is to declaratively control APIs that only expose an imperative interface (such as essentially any REST-ish API)"
 tags: ['experiments', 'iac', 'rest']